The Best Craft Beer from Every State

 I’ve lived in Ohio for 27 years now and love so many of our Buckeye breweries, but in the end I have to go with Jackie O’s in Athens.
 This prolific and versatile brewery does just about every style well, but the barrel-aged beers are out of this world.
 If you can find it, grab some Bourbon Barrel Oil of Aphrodite, an imperial stout brewed with Ohio black walnuts.
-(And then tackle these awesome black walnut cookies.)
+(And then tackle these awesome pistachio cookies.)

 Prairie Artisan Ales

 The aptly named Prairie Artisan Ales make a whole lot of amazing beers, but there’s no point in overthinking this.
 Bomb!
 Imperial Stout is the absolute…well, you know…bomb!